-Developed by Fordham Bedford Housing Corporation on underutilized land leased from the Ursuline Bedford Park Convent, the $68 million project features an 8,000-square-foot green roof and 23,000 square feet of ground level landscaping.
+Developed by Fordham Bedford Housing Corporation on underused land leased from the Ursuline Bedford Park Convent, this $68 million project features an 8,000-square-foot green roof and 23,000 square feet of ground level landscaping.

-Enterprise partnered closely with Fordham Bedford throughout the development process, providing $3.6 million in acquisition and predevelopment support, $25 million in LIHTC equity, $75,000 in grant funding, the technical expertise of full-time Enterprise Rose Architectural Fellow Esther Yang and a collaborative partnership with desigNYC.
+Enterprise worked closely with Fordham Bedford throughout the development process and provided $3.6 million in acquisition and predevelopment support, $25 million in Low-Income Housing Tax Credit equity, $75,000 in grant funding, the technical expertise of full-time Enterprise Rose Architectural Fellow Esther Yang and a collaborative partnership with desigNYC.

 West 135th Street Apartments

-The project was the first in the nation to benefit from HUD’s Green Retrofit Program (GRP) using stimulus funds.
+West 135th Street Apartments was the first project in the nation from the U.S. Department of Housing and Urban Development's Green Retrofit Program (GRP) using stimulus funds.

-The property is directly across the street from the historic Harlem YMCA and in close proximity to the New York Public Library’s Schomburg Center for Research in Black Culture, Harlem Hospital and a MTA subway station.
+The property is directly across from the historic Harlem YMCA and in close proximity to the New York City Public Library’s Schomburg Center for Research in Black Culture, Harlem Hospital and a subway station.

-Enterprise provided $22.5 million in acquisition financing and $10.1 million in LIHTC Credit equity to the project.
+Enterprise provided $22.5 million in acquisition financing and $10.1 million in Low-Income Housing Tax Credit equity to the project.

-Fox Point, developed by Palladia, Inc., provides 47 safe, sustainable and affordable homes for residents in the South Bronx, including 31 homes specifically for formerly homeless individuals and families.
+Fox Point, developed by Palladia, Inc., provides 47 safe, sustainable and affordable homes for residents in the South Bronx, including 31 homes reserved for formerly homeless individuals and families.

-As a part of Enterprise’s Green Communities program, Fox Point enables low- and moderate-income residents to reap the health, economic and environmental benefits of green development.
+As a part of Enterprise’s Green Communities program, Fox Point enables low- and moderate-income residents to reap the increased health, economic and environmental benefits.